connectkushal/devenv/README.md

     - define steps required for each mode of installation
   - Categorize softwares/tools based on installation modes.
     - write scripts for each steps in each mode of installation
-  - Convert scripts to go and go routines where possible
+  - Convert scripts to go and use go routines for tasks/steps where possible

 ## Software List